-The MCC network connects to the UCSD campus backbone network, and is managed by the following five full and part time employees (FTE) in coordination with campus Administrative Computing and Telecommunications (ACT) and UCSD Health System Information Services personnel:

-- IT Director/Database and Application Developer, 1 FTE

-- Database and Application Developer, 1 FTE

-- Systems Administrator, 1FTE

-- Desktop and AV support, 1FTE

-- Desktop Support, 0.5 FTE

-The network consists of nine servers and approximately 1,000 workstations.
-Much of the data that is processed by and stored on the MCC network is highly sensitive personally identifiable information (PII) or protected health information (PHI).
-Security over this type of information is critical to protect against damage or loss of technology or data that would impact MCC's ability to provide research and/or patient services, and to ensure compliance with Federal and State laws, and University policies.
+The Radiation Oncology (RO) network connects to the UCSD campus backbone network, and is managed by a Computer Resource Manager and a Programmer Analyst (RO IT), in coordination with campus Administrative Computing and Telecommunications (ACT) and UCSD Health System Information Services personnel.
+It consists of approximately 30 servers and 175 workstations.
+In contrast to applications supported on a general business network, the RO IT network provides Radiation Oncologists with the specialized healthcare applications and medical equipment interfaces necessary to perform a wide range of radiation therapy treatments.
+As a result, much of the data that is processed by and stored on the RO network is highly sensitive personally identifiable information (PII) or protected health information (PHI).
+The maintenance of a robust network security infrastructure is critical to protect against damage to systems or data, which would impact RO's ability to control radiation treatment devices, facilitate other patient services, and ensure compliance with Federal and State laws, and University policies.